 "With just 21 references, we have barely scratched the surface," Gehring said.
 "Few groups are interested in studying this.
 The data haven't been pulled together before, so this is an important starting point.
 Now we have a database to use."
-Herders are the typical users of traditional medicines.

 The researchers found 18 areas in southern Africa where native plants are documented being used for animal health.
 This includes 506 herbal remedies, although these don't come from 506 unique plants.
 These remedies are documented being used for 81 symptoms, including intestinal parasites, wounds, diarrhea and helping cows that are calving.

 "The vast majority of these 506 remedies use roots, leaves and bark, if not the whole plant," Gehring said.
 "This is potentially destructive to the plant, which is a concern from a conservation standpoint."

 Gehring said it's also important for the researchers to understand more about the context in which these remedies are used.